Skip to main content

 We will not respond to correspondence (in any format) that contains statements that are abusive to staff or contains allegations that lack substantive evidence.
 Where we can, we will return the correspondence.
 We will explain why and say that we consider the language used to be offensive, unnecessary and unhelpful and ask the sender to stop using such language.
 We will state that we will not respond to their correspondence if the action or behaviour continues.

-In extreme situations, we will tell the complainer in writing that their name is on a ‘no personal contact’ list.
+In extreme situations, we will tell the person in writing that their name is on a ‘no personal contact’ list.
 This means that we will limit contact with them to through a third party.

-We will try to ensure that any action we take is the minimum required to solve the problem, taking into account relevant personal circumstances including the seriousness of the complaint and the needs of the individual.
+We will try to ensure that any action we take is the minimum required to solve the problem, taking into account relevant personal circumstances including the seriousness of the issue and the needs of the individual.

 Actions we may take:

-- See the complainer by appointment only
+• See the person by appointment only

-- File, but not respond to, further correspondence
+• File, but not respond to, further correspondence

-- Take any other action that we consider appropriate
+• Take any other action that we consider appropriate

-Where we consider continued correspondence on a wide range of issues to be excessive, we may tell the complainer that only a certain number of issues will be considered in a given period and we ask them to limit or focus their requests accordingly.
+Where we consider continued correspondence on a wide range of issues to be excessive, we may tell the person that only a certain number of issues will be considered in a given period and ask them to limit or focus their requests accordingly.

 In exceptional cases, we reserve the right to refuse to consider a complaint or future complaints from an individual.
 We will take into account the impact on the individual and also whether there would be a broader public interest in considering the complaint further.
-We will always tell the complainer what action we are taking and why.
-Any member of ESC staff who directly experiences aggressive or abusive behaviour from a complainer has the authority to deal immediately with that behaviour in a manner they consider appropriate to the situation and in line with this Policy.

 With the exception of such immediate decisions taken at the time of an incident, decisions to restrict contact with the ESC are only taken after careful consideration of the situation by a member of the Senior Management Team (SMT).
-Wherever possible, we will give a complainer the opportunity to change their behaviour or action before a decision is taken.
+Wherever possible, we will give people the opportunity to change their behaviour or action before a decision is taken.

 Overall responsibility for policy implementation, monitoring and review lies with ESC.
 Everyone covered by the scope of the policy is obliged to adhere to, and facilitate implementation of the policy.
 Appropriate action will be taken to inform all new and existing employees and others covered by the scope of the existence of the policy and their role in adhering to it.
 The policy will be reviewed at such times as legislation or a change to the ESC policy position requires it.
 The policy will be made available to the general public.

-- their actions were wrongly identified as unacceptable;
+• their actions were wrongly identified as unacceptable;

-- the restrictions were disproportionate;
+• the restrictions were disproportionate;

-- or that they will adversely impact on the individual because of personal circumstances.
+• or that they will adversely impact on the individual because of personal circumstances.

 There is no further route of appeal in cases in which the Commissioner has invoked the policy and once the Commissioner has made a final decision.

-We may review the restriction periodically or on further request after a period of time has passed.
+We will review the restriction periodically or on further request after a period of time has passed.
 Each case is different.
 We will explain in the letter or email setting out the restriction what review process will be in place for that restriction and in what circumstances they could request this be reconsidered.

 Making a complaint